top of page

 A collaboration between Composer Stewart Lane and Sound Artist Susan Brown on sound and transformation

-The healing properties of sound and its ability to generate heightened states of being and elevated perceptions have been known and practiced across cultures for millennia.
-Throughout time, the canon of wisdom linked to the understanding of the properties of sound and its capabilities has ebbed and flowed.
-In some epochs, the wisdom has been jealously guarded by a select few, in others it is openly shared.
-In our own time, investigation into the properties and power of sound and music is enjoying a resurgence, although still generally regarded as fringe science.
+The healing properties of sound, and its capacity to induce heightened states of being and enhanced perceptions, have been recognized and practiced across cultures for millennia.
+Throughout history, the wisdom associated with sound’s transformative properties has risen and fallen in prominence.
+In some epochs, it was closely guarded by a select few; in others, it was freely shared.
+In contemporary times, there is a resurgence of interest in the power of sound and music, though it remains largely regarded as fringe science.

 Human Resonance

-Ancient beliefs held that the human body was filled with four basic substances, called ‘humours’, which are in balance when a person is healthy.
-It was thought that disease resulted when the humours were not in balance.
-The four humours were believed to constantly shift according to diet, mood and activity; when an individual was suffering from a surplus or imbalance of one humour, then his or her personality and physical health would be affected.
-This theory was closely related to the theory of the four elements: earth, fire, water and air; earth predominantly present in the black bile, fire in the yellow bile, water in the phlegm, and all four elements present in the blood.
+In ancient beliefs, the human body was thought to be filled with four basic substances, called ‘humours’.
+When these humours were in balance, a person was healthy; when out of balance, disease resulted.
+The humours were thought to shift constantly, influenced by diet, mood, and activity.
+If an individual had an excess or imbalance of one humour, their personality and physical health would be affected.
+These humours were closely related to the four elements: earth, fire, water, and air—earth corresponding to black bile, fire to yellow bile, water to phlegm, and blood containing all four elements.